"That they may all be one, as you Father, are in me and I am in you"

 For the very few children that will be attending school the following procedures are in place;

-- If you are one of the few families that fit the criteria to allow your child to be onsite during this period, parents or caregivers cannot work from home, students with additional needs or vulnerable students then, you must complete the Intention Form sent out each week regarding your child’s attendance.
-The form will be sent out this afternoon and needs to be returned by 2.00pm tomorrow, the 31st.
+- If you are one of the few families that fit the criteria to allow your child to be onsite during this period you must complete the Intention Form sent out each week regarding your child’s attendance.
+The form was sent out today and needs to be returned by 12.00pm tomorrow.
+A Permitted Worker Permit must be provided to support your application.

 - All children attending the site will be temperature checked upon arrival and will need to be picked up if they are reading 37.5 and above.